broch/broch.github.io/content/posts/linux-install.md

 ### Mail Address Lookup

 When sending emails, programs will usually be able to lookup addresses either in a system address book or their own custom lists.
 With mutt, you need to decide how you want to maintain your contacts and tell it how to look them up.
 You can use a simple alias list, or [set up an external query command](https://wiki.archlinux.org/index.php/Mutt#Contact_management).
-I'm using `abook`, which is a step up up from simple aliases but still very basic.
+I'm using `abook`, which is a step up from simple aliases but still very basic.
 You can use it to query addresses and to add them directly from within mutt.
 I have the following added to my `.muttrc` file

     set query_command="abook --mutt-query '%s'"